stefanovazzocell/Rocket/README.md

 I will soon add documentation for the API.

+## Requirements

+This application requires PHP and MySQL to be installed on your server.
+Works better with PHP7 and Apache2.

 ## Contributors

 You are welcome to try to improve the code.
 For any question, contact stefanovazzocell@gmail.com.